silinternational/idp-in-a-box/terraform/040-id-broker/README.md

  - `access_token_ssp` - Access token for simpleSAMLphp to use in API calls to id-broker
  - `access_token_idsync` - Access token for id-sync to use in API calls to id-broker
  - `help_center_url` - URL for general user help information
+ - `email_signature` - Text for use as the signature line of emails.

 ## Usage Example